MdAdnan21/food-bazaar-app/Readme.md

     - Use the user's geographical coordinates (longitude and latitude) to provide a list of nearby restaurants.
 This feature will leverage location services to ensure users see the most relevant dining options based on their current location.

 4. **Cart Functionality**:
     - Enhance the cart functionality to allow users to add, remove, and modify items in their cart.
-This will include features like updating quantities, viewing total costs, and proceeding to checkout, providing a complete and convenient ordering process.
+This will include features like updating quantities, viewing total costs, and proceeding to checkout.

 5. **Additional Filters**:
     - Add advanced filtering options to help users narrow down restaurant choices based on criteria such as rating, cuisine type, delivery time, cost for two, etc.